My family is big on Brussels sprouts for Thanksgiving (along with a laundry list of other must-haves we like to eat).

 Never stuffed a Brussels sprout?

 Don’t worry, it’s easier than you think: a quick bath and a single cut, and the centers pop right out, creating a nest just waiting to be filled with holiday cheer.

 These are great as a side dish or an appetizer (if you’re going in the appetizer direction, try to get smaller Brussels sprouts so that they are still one-biters even after being stuffed)!

 Sausage Stuffing Stuffed Brussels Sprouts

 - ½ pound Brussels sprouts

 - ¼ teaspoon kosher salt

-- In the same skillet as you cooked the sausage, heat the oil over medium heat and stir in the shallot, cooking until it is translucent–-1 to 2 minutes.
-Add ½ cup of the panko, the cooked sausage, dried cranberries, turkey stock, and salt to the skillet and continue to cook for another 2 minutes.
-Remove from the heat and transfer to a food processor, pulsing until coarsely chopped and combined--about 10 pulses.
+- Add the oil to the same skillet you used to cook the sausage, heating it over medium heat.
+Stir in the shallot, cooking until it is translucent—1 to 2 minutes.
+Add the panko, cooked sausage, turkey stock, cranberries, and salt, and continue to cook for 2 minutes more.